Domingo-creator/BeatEmUp_Game/README.md

 LIVE-LINK: https://domingo-creator.github.io/BeatEmUp_Game/

-##Background This is a fun retro style beat-em-up game similar to the old double dragon/battletoads games.
+##Background This is a fun retro style beat-em-up game similar to the old double dragon/X-men arcade games.
 You will will be able to move back and forth accross the stage and battle with the incoming enemies.
 You have a limited health bar and your score is tracked.
 As time goes on, the number of enemies on screen will increase.
 Survive as long as you can.

 ###Functionality & MVPs

 In BeatEmUpGame, users will be able to:

 Move in all (2d) directions
+Dash
 Attack
 Jump
 Receive damage

-In addition, this project will include: -There will be a start menu -There will be an options menu
+In addition, this project will include:
+-There will be a start menu
+-There will be an options menu
+-There will be a mute button

 ####Wireframes
 [wireframes](https://wireframe.cc/i5caUj)

 #####Technologies, Libraries, APIs
--canvas: to help me draw my game on the screen -Vanilla JS DOM manipulation
+-Canvas: to help me draw my game on the screen -Vanilla JS DOM manipulation
+-SCSS for some of the page animations

 ######Implementation Timeline: